 8. Delta Goodrem - 'Eclipse' (Australia) 🇦🇺

-And I mean, Delta being hoisted up in the air by the piano lift against the backfrop of falling sparks was, like, Céline Dion Las Vegas residency levels of camp.
+And I mean, Delta being hoisted up in the air by the piano lift against the backdrop of falling sparks was, like, Céline Dion Las Vegas residency levels of camp.

-Whether 'Eclipse' is still too Eurovision-by-numbers to truly overshadow the competition remains to be seen, but Delta sells the material with such professionalism that one might feel minded to look past it.
+Whether 'Eclipse' is nevertheless too Eurovision-by-numbers to truly overshadow the competition remains to be seen, but Delta sells the material with such professionalism that one might feel minded to look past it.

 ★★★★